usmansbk/html-css-js-capstone/README.md

 ### Setup

-- Make sure you have Node NPM on your computer
+- Make sure you have Node NPM installed on your computer
-- Clone or download this repo on your computer
+- Clone or download this repo on your machine
 - Enter project directory

 ### Install